Comparing alpha and current versions

 - Some features may not be complete just yet, as we're continuously iterating on these.

-We've linked the table of contents below, so you can easily navigate the documentation at any time.
+We've linked the table of contents below, so you can easily navigate to the alpha pages at any time.

 The following table lists the important differences between 3.0 alpha plans and 2.0 plans.

-The following settings from 2.0 plans are also used as default:
+We're also using the following settings from 2.0 plans as default:

 Working hours and days